Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.** (Seriously, even seasoned pros do this.
-We're not wizards, we're just better at Googling our wizardry.)
-You'll save time, hair, and maybe even your sanity.
-Plus, you'll learn someone else already suffered the same fate – and that's oddly comforting.
+- **"Comment your code like you're explaining it to a grumpy, sleep-deprived vampire.
+Clarity is key, especially when you're the one resurrecting it six months later."**

 ---

-### 📅 Last Updated: 2025-03-30 01:27
+### 📅 Last Updated: 2025-03-30 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!